fifthidea/sub/README.md

 CHANNEL_ACTIVITY_DAYS = 7
 ```

-The number in front of Channel ID represents how many of the latest Telegram messages will be scanned for each channel.
+The number in front of Channel ID represents how many of the latest Telegram messages will be scanned for each channel.\
-`CHANNEL_ACTIVITY_DAYS` represents how many days from last config in each channel should pass before they get removed from main `sub.txt` subscription merge pool.
+`CHANNEL_ACTIVITY_DAYS` defines how many days may pass since a channel's most recent message containing at least one valid proxy config before that channel is excluded from the merged subscriptions (`sub.txt`, `sub-medium.txt`, and `sub-lite.txt`).

 > If an inactive channel starts publishing configs again, it is automatically included in the merged subscriptions on the next workflow run.

 ---